blackshadev/littledev-nl/content/blog/posts/2024-02-25-your-own-GPON-ONT.md

     - tag: networks
 ---

+Update: The module and router combi stated in this article don't interact that well.
+Please read my [followup](/blog/2024-02-25-your-own-GPON-ONT) for an alternative module.

 Some people just go out of there way to really own their internet service to the fullest.
 I am one of those people.
 I really dislike having gear from my internet service provider (ISP) at home.
 Especially because I know for a fact that my own gear is faster, more reliable, more configurable and cannot be screwed with by them.
 Now of course, this also means they cannot help me if I have internet issues.
 But honestly with my own gear, these incidents are few and far between.

 ## What are we working with